mlowicki/termtodo/README.md

 See [Time formats](#time-formats) for a list of all supported formats.

 ### r(m)
-Deletes todo or trigger, depending on the active view.
+Delete todo or trigger, depending on the active view.
 Accepts optional selector to specify the item to remove:
 * If the selector is missing, then the first item from the top will be erased.
 * If the selector is `*`, then all items will be removed.
 * Otherwise selector is interpreted as a number.